kizniche/Mycodo/docs/Input-Devices.md

 - Product URLs: [Link 1](https://www.adafruit.com/product/374), [Link 2](https://www.adafruit.com/product/381), [Link 3](https://www.sparkfun.com/products/245)
 - Additional URL: [Link](https://github.com/cpetrich/counterfeit_DS18B20)

+!!! note
-Warning: Counterfeit DS18B20 sensors are common and can cause a host of issues.
+    Counterfeit DS18B20 sensors are common and can cause a host of issues.
 Review the Additional URL for more information about how to determine if your sensor is authentic.

 ### MAXIM: DS18S20